 IoHwAb_CaptureADC – reads Switched Battery Voltage from ADC2 DMA buffer and writes it to a CDD variable.

-IoHwAb_StartADC – enables the ADC1 conversion and clears the ADC1 G2 Conversion Complete flag.
+IoHwAb_StartADC – enables the ADC1 conversion and clears the ADC1 G2 Conversions Ended bit.
 Scheduled in the 2ms loop just before CDDInterface_Per1.

 IoHwAb_ReadADC – checks that the ADC1 conversion completed and disables the ADC1 conversion.
 Reads the values from the ADC1 DMA buffer as well as the redundant Switched Battery Voltage from CDDInterface.
 Converts all of these signals to engineering units and outputs them to the rest of the RTE.
 Scheduled in the 2ms loop at the end of the forward path.
+See ePWM component for minimum elapsed time between enabling and disabling the ADC conversion via the write of the ePWM4 CMPB value.

 Adc